na-na-hi/renget/archive/elysianrealm.md

 ##-> Signets<-
 Priority | Signet | Details
 ------ | ------ | ------
-1st | Griseo1 | Red Yellow Black are the key choices, unlock nexus
-2nd | Vill-V1 | 2 3 6 are the key choices, unlock nexus
-2nd | Kevin1 | Breach, both damage boosts, SP are the key choices, unlock nexus 2nd | Su1 | TDM, both combo boosts, SP are the key choices, unlock nexus ; can pick vulnerability from enhanced Optional | Kalpas2 | Both damage boosts, HP cap up are the key choices, unlock nexus; can also pick Eden starting SP, Aponia 6 as reinforcement
+1st | Kevin1 | Breach, both damage boosts, SP are the key choices, unlock nexus 2nd | Su1 | TDM, both combo boosts are the key choices, unlock nexus ; can pick vulnerability from enhanced 2nd | Pardofelis1 | Both damage boosts are the key choices, unlock nexus 2nd | Griseo1 | Red(buy from shop) Yellow Black are the key choices, unlock nexus Optional | Vill-V1 | 6 2 3 are the key choices, don't need nexus; can also pick Eden starting SP, Aponia 6,  Kalpas2 nexus (Both damage boosts, HP cap up) as reinforcement

-!!! info Recommended to reset for Rift on 2F; If using Domain of Genesis, use weapon skill before ultimate, if not using Domain of Genesis, skip Vill-V signet; recommended to swap sigil on 5F
+!!! info Recommended to reset for Rift on 2F; if picking Vill-V, requires Domain of Genesis, use weapon active before ultimate; recommended to swap sigil on 5F; use Kevin support on 4F 7F wave 3

 #->Herrscher of Finality ulti<-
 ->![hofiulti1](https://i.imgur.com/EEBfaPi.png)<-